Your Moving Budget: How Much Is This Gonna Cost Me Anyways?

 Moving often involves a lot of different out of pocket expenses, some of them planned and others that may surprise you.

-So it's important that you put a good deal of effort into planning for your move so you stay on track both budgetwise and timewise.
+So it's important that you put a good deal of effort into planning into your move, so that you stay on track both budgetwise and timewise.

 We have included some of the things that you should consider when you are creating a budget for your move.